PVL 2025: Bengaluru Torpedoes come from behind to beat Goa Guardians in five-set thriller - www.lokmattimes.com

 PVL 2025: Bengaluru Torpedoes come from behind to beat Goa Guardians in five-set thriller

-Jalen Penrose was named the Player of the Match.
-India badminton star Satwiksairaj Rankireddy was also in attendance, supporting the Torpedoes.

 Sethu began his magic with the serves straightaway as Goa's libero Ramanathan struggled to receive the ball.
-Matt West distributed his passes efficiently to keep options in attack as Penrose and Joel Benjamin put the Torpedoes in the lead with thunderous spikes, as per a release from PVL.
+Matt West distributed his passes efficiently to keep options in attack as Penrose and Joel Benjamin put the Torpedoes in the lead with thunderous spikes.

 Chirag's aggressive style of play brought Goa fans a glimmer of hope.
 With Nathaniel Dickinson and the veteran Jeffrey Menzel's cross attacks, Goa started finding rhythm.
 Winning two consecutive super points in a row changed the momentum on the court in Goa's favour.

-The Torpedoes continued to play in high gear, but Goa kept matching their intensity.
+The Torpedoes, runners-up in the 2024 season, continued to play in high gear, but Goa kept matching their intensity.
 Rohit Yadav's super serve stunned the Torpedoes while Prince shut down Bengaluru with tremendous blocks as the Guardians took the lead.

-Penrose's counterattack and serves brought the Torpedoes back into the contest.
-Nitin Minhas brought the goods with his blocking to push the match to the fifth set.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app